Updated: 8/26/2018 | August 26th, 2018

 Myth #5: It’s dangerous to travel solo, especially as a woman.

 You’ve seen the movie, Taken, right?
 The one where Liam Neeson’s daughter gets kidnapped in Europe and he kicks major butt and rescues her?
 Or what about Brokedown Palace, where Claire Danes gets thrown in Thai jail when a handsome stranger plants drugs on her?
 This is our image of girls traveling the world (thanks, Hollywood!).
-I’m guessing that, given dramatic stories like these, the biggest argument against solo travel that you might be hearing from your friends and family is that it is dangerous.
+It’s no surprises that time and again, women are told that they should never travel solo!

 First of all, neither of the protagonists in those movies actually was traveling solo.
 Maybe if they had been, they would have paused and listened to their voices of reason and stayed out of trouble.